 - Knit hat

-We also have a list of the best beginner crochet kits for you that include everything you need to complete your first projects, or help to advance your skills.
+Grab a beginner kit that includes everything you need: We also have a list of the best crochet kits for beginners that include everything you need to complete your first projects, or help to advance your skills.
 They also make great gifts!

 Due to the confusion between these two craft styles, I see lots of questions asked by readers again and again.
 Here are a few of the most common ones I see.